mzinin/s2e2.cpp/README.md

 ## Constants

-There is only one predefined constant - `NULL` - which corresponds to an `NULL` value in Java.
+There is only one predefined constant - `NULL` - which corresponds to an absent value.
 It can be used to check if some sub-expression is evaluated into some result: `IF(SUBEXPR(Arg1, Arg2) == NULL, NULL, Value)`

 ## Functions